shreyash00007/Digital-Clock/README.md

 # Digital-Clock
-A simple Digital-Clock made with JavaScript with Modern User Interface
+A simple Digital-Clock made with JavaScript with Modern UI
 ### **👉 Live Demo URL :-** <a href="https://digital-clock-sh.netlify.app">**Visit Here**</a>